Greenstand/treetracker-infrastructure/airflow/README.md

 https://github.com/Greenstand/treetracker-airflow-dags

 Greenstand has a dev and prod Kubernetes cluster running on DigitalOcean. dev / prod Airflow is installed on these Kubernetes clusters using a Helm Chart and configured using Ansible.

-You can read up on the above technologies here:
+You can read up on these technologies here:
 - https://www.digitalocean.com/
 - https://kubernetes.io/
 - https://helm.sh/